Fuel Poverty UK: Where it Hits Hardest & How to Avoid It!

 1. Get the Best Deal on Gas and Electricity

 There are lots of deals offered by gas and electricity suppliers across the UK.
-Choosing the best supplier can be central to avoid or recover from fuel poverty.
-Read before you buy.
+Choosing the best energy supplier can be central to avoid or recover from fuel poverty.
 You'll be looking for the best electricity tariff, best gas tariff or the best dual tariff that helps you avoid fuel poverty.

 Although you could spend a lot of time comparing rates of suppliers on your home computer, there is a much quicker and easier way to do this.
 You’ll want to use a cost comparison website that compares the best deals on the energy market.
 They can also offer advice on how to get the most of the supplier’s schemes based on your finances and your home’s energy efficiency rating.